intel/openvino-rs/README.md

 The `openvino-rs` crates also support linking from a shared library at runtime (i.e.
 `dlopen`-style).
 This allow building the crates with no OpenVINO™ installation or source code present and only later--at runtime--providing the OpenVINO™ shared libraries.
-All underlying system calls are wrapped so that a call to `openvino_sys::load` will link them to their shared library implementation (using the logic in [openvino-finder] to locate the shared libraries).
+All underlying system calls are wrapped so that a call to `openvino_sys::library::load` will link them to their shared library implementation (using the logic in [openvino-finder] to locate the shared libraries).
 For high-level users, call `openvino::Core::new` first to automatically load and link the libraries.